Underdog-Inc/rails_takehome/README.md

 ## Step 3

-Create a basic search JSON api endpoint that will return player based on any combination of the following parameters:
+Create a basic search JSON API endpoint that will return player data shown in Step 2 for all players found based on any combination of the following parameters:

 - Sport
 - First letter of last name